Blood in Urine in Women: Specialized Treatment in New York City

 UTI is Not the Only Cause of Urinary Bleeding in Women

 It is important to note that because urinary tract infections or cystitis are common in women often hematuria is incorrectly attributed to a urinary tract infection especially in women who are prone to having urinary tract infections.

-Studies show that it is not infrequent that blood in urine and symptoms of UTI can coexist with other more serious causes such as bladder stones, bladder cancer and kidney dysfunction.
-Women with risk factors include those who are over age 40, current and former smokers and those with history of underlying medical problems such as diabetes and cancer.
+Studies show that it is not infrequent that blood in urine and symptoms of UTI can coexist with other more serious causes such as bladder stones, bladder cancer, and kidney dysfunction.
+Women with risk factors include those who are over age 40, current and former smokers and those with a history of underlying medical problems such as diabetes and cancer.